cloudflare/miniflare/packages/miniflare/README.md

 [`workerd`](https://github.com/cloudflare/workerd).

 > :warning: Miniflare 3 is API-only, and does not expose a CLI.
 Use Wrangler
-> with `wrangler dev --experimental-local` to develop your Workers locally with
+> with `wrangler dev` to develop your Workers locally with Miniflare 3.
-> Miniflare 3.

 ## Quick Start